 Heavy sun exposure also negatively impacts your skin collagen matrix.
 To repair UV-related damage and maintain healthy skin, you need your internal collagen factory running at full capacity.

 That’s where hydrolyzed collagen comes in.
 It provides raw materials for internal collagen production, which — in theory — improves skin health.

-So.
-What does the science say?
+But what does the science say?

-In one well-designed study, 69 women aged 35-55 were given either placebo or collagen hydrolysate for eight weeks[*].
+In one study, 69 women aged 35-55 were given either placebo or collagen hydrolysate for eight weeks[*].
 When the eight weeks were up, the collagen groups showed significant improvements in skin elasticity.

 Another double-blind placebo-controlled study found that collagen supplementation improved skin appearance in women with moderate cellulite[*].

-Longer term studies are needed, but the bottom line is that collagen is promising for skin health.
+Longer-term studies are needed, but the bottom line is that collagen is promising for skin health.